hcorrada/IntroDataSci/content/projects/final_project.md

 6. **Subjective evaluation**.
 If somebody linked to this tutorial from, say, Hacker News, would people actually read through the entire thing?

-The project is listed as 10% of the course grade in the syllabus.
-However, if you do exceptionally well in the final project (at least 55 of 60 points), we will count your final project as 20% of the grade (all other grades are downgraded uniformly) if that results in a better final course grade.

 ## Group Work